HomeArticlesComparisonCPC vs CPM

 The cleanest way to choose between CPC and CPM is to calculate effective CPC and compare it to the market CPC rate for your campaign type.

 For conversion campaigns with no historical CTR data, start with CPC.
-After accumulating 1,000+ impressions, you will have a reliable CTR to model CPM efficiency.
+After accumulating 1,000+ impressions, you'll have a reliable CTR to model CPM efficiency.

 Key Terms